BenjaminLindeen/BenjaminLindeen/README.md

 ## Projects

 ### What's Up Doc (Madhacks Hackathon 2023) - [GitHub Repository](https://github.com/Madhacks-2023-WhatsUpDoc)
-- Python, HTML, CSS, Flask, Bootstrap, MongoDB, Twilio, and Google Maps
+- Tech Stack: Python, HTML, CSS, Flask, Bootstrap, MongoDB, Twilio, and Google Maps
 - Have you ever moved to a new city, switched jobs, and therefore changed health insurance providers?
 Then you know the common struggle people face all around the country when trying to find a new doctor who meets their needs.
 What's Up Doc provides an intuitive search system that incorporates all of the requirements you may have for a doctor, including but not limited to location, accepted health insurance, specialty, years of experience, etc. With What's Up Doc, you can find your perfect doctor faster than ever.